 Most of the different Linux operating system distributions have similar procedures for accessing and installing the operating system.
-This site will concentrate on Ubuntu 18.04 which is one of the more more established and well documented Linux distributions for individual users.
-Links will be given below to some of the distribution web sites for other open source operating systems.
-(Note that open source operating systems are being constantly updated and assigned new versions names and numbers-- this web site will not be updated unless major changes are introduced in the software.)
+This site will use Ubuntu 18.10 which is one of the more more established and well documented Linux distributions for individual users as an example.
+Links will be given below to some of the distribution web sites for other open source operating systems which can be installed using roughly the same procedures as described for Ubuntu..
+(Note that open source operating systems are being constantly updated and assigned new version names and numbers-- this section of the web site will not be updated unless major changes are introduced in the software.)
 The given links will lead to the most recently available software.One of the ongoing discussions is about the Graphic User Interface.
 Most versions of Linux allow loading of different GUIs.

 Instructions for downloading the Ubuntu software, testing it without installing it to the computer and then installing it are available at https://help.ubuntu.com/community/GraphicalInstall